lukajose/value-stock-portfolio/README.md

 # Project objectives

 This project will try to obtain a few metrics to make smarter investment decisions.
-Our approach to invest will be to gather a few dividend metrics and only focus in value stock rather than growth stocks.
+Our approach to invest will be to gather a few dividend metrics and only focus in value stocks rather than growth stocks.

 There are a few key metric indicators we will be looking at before making a decision, some of these are: